-Mini-Holland schemes encourage more people to cycle, and cycle more often, with features that make cycling feel safer and more convenient.
-They also aim to improve streets and public spaces for everyone.
-The programme specifically targets people who make short car journeys in outer London that could easily be cycled instead.
+Mini-Hollands have features that make cycling feel safer and more convenient.
+The programme targets people who make short car journeys in outer London that could easily be cycled or walked instead.

 All schemes are led by the boroughs and are consulted on locally once designs have been developed.
 We will consult on schemes that affect the TfL Road Network.